Best CLM Software for Mid-Market Companies (2026)

 What Mid-Market Companies Actually Need from CLM

 Mid-market companies sit in a difficult gap.
-You have real contract volume -- hundreds or thousands per year -- but you don't have a 10-person legal ops team to manage a complex enterprise system.
-You need a CLM that scales with you, not one that requires a six-month implementation project before you see any value.
+You have real contract volume - hundreds or thousands per year - but you don't have a 10-person legal ops team to manage a complex enterprise system.
+You need a CLM that scales with you, not one that requires a long configuration project before you see any value.

 If you are shopping for CLM software right now, you have probably already noticed that most of the market is designed for either very large organizations or very small ones.
 Enterprise platforms like Icertis and SAP Ariba are designed for companies with dedicated procurement departments and six-figure budgets.
 On the other end, lightweight tools like Google Docs plus e-signature are fine when you are doing twenty contracts a year, but they fall apart once multiple departments are involved and deadlines start slipping through the cracks.